 Who runs the SGSO Network?

-Network activities are managed by Advisory Committee with programming support from the Sprouts Healthy Communities Foundation and the Whole Kids Foundation
+Network activities are managed by a Leadership and Advisory Committees with programming support from the Sprouts Healthy Communities Foundation

 Who does the SGSO Network serve?